ganeti/ganeti/man/gnt-instance.rst

     /dev/console, /dev/ptmx and first block of Unix98 PTY slaves) with read-writable(rw) access.

+lxc\_extra\_config
+    Valid for the LXC hypervisor.

+    This option specifies the list of extra config parameters which are not supported by the Ganeti LXC hypervisor natively.
+    Each value of this option must be valid a line of the LXC container config file(see: **lxc.container.conf**\(5)).

+    This parameter is not set by default.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depend on the OS being used, but the syntax is the same key=value.
 For example, setting a